 Hillsborough Wood Kiln

 My third wood fired kiln is currently under construction, this one outside my home studio in Hillsborough.
 The kiln will have approximately 30 cubic feet of stacking space and will feature a Bourry-style firebox.
-It will be similar in design to the "Cothrom Eile" kiln described below but will be slightly smaller in size.
-The unseasonably cold weather and the holidays have put the construction a bit behind schedule.
-I anticipate the shed should be finished by the end of January at which time, construction of the kiln itself will begin.
+It will be similar in design to the "Cothrom Eile" kiln described below but will be smaller in size.
+The unseasonably cold weather and the holidays have put the construction behind schedule.
+The shed should be finished by the first week in March at which time, construction of the kiln itself will begin.
 Here are photos of the construction progress...

 Here are some of the kilns in which I've fired pottery...